Local SEO Featured

 • Update pricing seasonally (winter demand = higher emergency rates)

-Prediction #3: ChatGPT Search Will Steal 10-15% of Google’s Emergency Search Market
+Prediction #3: ChatGPT search will take 10-15% of Google’s emergency search market

 User: “I’m locked out of my apartment in Denver.
 Who should I call?”